H1SKIM/Teamproject-GPDO-/README.md

 | **Plotter / Heatmap / Boxplot** | Result visualization | Decoupled from analysis logic → graph format changes independently |
 | **CSV** | Parameter-table output | Produces the final deliverable |

-> **Design principle:** When a new device is added, only its *parsing rules and fitting model* need defining; the shared flow (folder traversal, visualization, CSV) is reused as-is.
-We proved this by starting with GPDO and extending to MZM (LMZC · LMZO).

 ---